 Yes – rats can and will climb up trees.
-In fact, a tree is very easy for a rat to climb.
+In fact, a tree is straightforward for a rat to climb.

-It may not come as a surprise for you to know that rats are excellent climbers especially a roof rat, which are also called black rats.
+It may not come as a surprise for you to know that rats are excellent climbers, especially roof rats, also called black rats.

 They can easily climb up any surface with some degree of texture to it, using their sharp claws and tiny ridges on their paw pads for grip.
 A tree really is no problem at all for a rat!

-They also have an impressive leap on them which makes nearby trees and overhanging branches good jumping-off points for them to reach and access buildings.
+They also have an impressive leap on them, making nearby trees and overhanging branches good jumping-off points for them to reach and access buildings.